ptah23/ptah23/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on Kaggle https://www.kaggle.com/petergelderbloem and AICrowd challenges
+- 🔭 I’m currently working on [Kaggle](https://www.kaggle.com/petergelderbloem) and [AICrowd](https://www.aicrowd.com/participants/peter_gelderbloem) challenges
-- 🌱 I’m currently learning Transformers for Audio https://huggingface.co/learn/audio-course/
+- 🌱 I’m currently learning [Transformers for Audio])https://huggingface.co/learn/audio-course/)
 - 👯 I’m looking to collaborate on interesting AI projects
-- 📫 How to reach me: Discord: https://discordapp.com/users/ptah23
+- 📫 How to reach me: [Discord](https://discordapp.com/users/ptah23)
-- 💬 Ask me about my progress on current projects: https://wandb.ai/ptah23
+- 💬 Ask me about my [progress](https://wandb.ai/ptah23) on current projects
 <!--
 **ptah23/ptah23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.